-\section{SIMULATION}
+\section{Simulation}

-} In this section, we use a variety of numerical examples to demonstrate model diagnostics using our surrogate empirical residual distribution functions.
-We examine two important aspects: the proximity of $\hat{U}(\cdot;\hat{\beta})$ to null patterns under true models and its discrepancy with null patterns under misspecified models.
-Throughout this section, the bandwidth is selected using the approach proposed in Section \ref{sec:method}, and the Epanechnikov kernel is used.
+In this section, we use a variety of numerical examples to demonstrate model assessment using our quasi-empirical residual distribution function.
+We examine two important aspects: the proximity of $\hat{U}(\cdot;\hat{\bm\beta})$ to the null pattern under true models, and its discrepancy with the null pattern under misspecified models.
+Throughout this section, the bandwidth is selected using the approach proposed in Section \ref{sec:band}, and the Epanechnikov kernel is used.